 How Coinbase Was Involved

 Coinbase had previously announced they would release Bitcoin Cash by January 2018, however, the expected descent of BCH into GDAX, their trading platform, caught many people off guard.
 Coinbase is one of the largest exchanges in the world, and the largest in the US.
 When a fourth cryptocurrency is listed there, it’s a big deal.
 This time, however, it was met with a price increase several hours before the announcement.
 Which leads to some suspicion around whether there were insiders involved before it being listed on GDAX.
+If you are looking for a highly secured cryptocurrency exchange, check out this localcryptos honest review.

 Unfortunately, BCH from the get go on Coinbase has been riddled with controversy.
 A few hours after BCH became available, Roger Ver appeared on CNBC under the moniker of ‘Bitcoin Jesus’.
 At the same time the price temporarily shot up to $9000 on GDAX, the trading platform owned by Coinbase.
 A few BCH were traded at that price before they decided to shut down trading due to “volatility”.
 Over the course of the next few hours, the price of Bitcoin Cash almost doubled over 24 hours on various exchanges.
 You can imagine the uncertainty this caused in the opposite faction of BTC holders.
 It reflected in the price of Bitcoin, which dropped from $19,000 to the $16,000 levels.